Indica and sativa are the two main types of cannabis. Here’s how to tell them apart.

 An alternate theory based on geographic origin has also been proposed.
 A common Cannabis species is thought to have originated from central Asia before separating into distinct sativa and indica gene pools.

-Recent attempts to distinguish sativa verses indica have relied on a combination of geographical and genetic theories.
+Recent attempts to distinguish sativa versus indica have relied on a combination of geographical and genetic theories.
 The existence of a few rare species, such as Cannabis ruderalis, has been suggested but much about them remains unknown.